Bayou Country Club, Louisiana

 Bayou Country Club is an unincorporated community and census-designated place in Lafourche Parish, Louisiana, United States.
 Its population was 1,396 as of the 2010 census.
 Louisiana Highway 1 passes through the community.

 Geography

 According to the U.S. Census Bureau, the community has an area of 0.829 mi2, all land.

 Demographics

+Bayou Country Club was first listed as a census designated place in the 2010 U.S. census.

+Education

+The school district is Lafourche Parish Public Schools.

+Fletcher Technical Community College has Lafourche Parish in the college's service area.
+Additionally, a Delgado Community College document stated that Lafourche Parish was in the college's service area.